A long lost reunion for two cousins who survived the Holocaust

 Two men separated as children during World War II are now reunited decades later.
-Both believed the other had perished in concentration camps, ABC News reports the incredible surprise reunion.
+Both believed the other had perished in concentration camps, ABC News reports.

 “His last memory is to come to the orphanage to visit Simon and to say goodbye because he was running away from the Nazis,” Carmela Ofer, a family member said.